sarcars/FinalProject/README.md

  - factorizing some columns to convert to numeric data

 ## Connecting the Data
 Once cleaned, the updated pandas dataframes were subsequently exported to new .csv files.
 The relational database was created using pgAdmin4 / PostgreSQL and then hosted on Amazon Web Service (AWS).
-The ERD image, 'QuickDBD-ERD_Diagram2.png' is stored in the images folder.
+The ERD image, (file 'QuickDBD-ERD_Diagram2.png') is stored in the images folder.

 # Machine Learning Model